UKPLab/CARE/docs/source/for_developers/backend/rpc.rst

 The ``main.py`` file contains the websocket interface and the code that is executed when the RPC is called.

 For a new RPC service, you can copy the ``utils/rpcs/test/`` folder and adjust the files to your needs.
-If you want to extend the RPC service with more complex features, you can just add a `listening socket <https://python-socketio.readthedocs.io/en/latest/server.html#listening-to-events>`_ to the ``main.py`` file.
+If you want to extend the RPC service with more complex features, you can just add a `listening socket <https://python-socketio.readthedocs.io/en/latest/server.html#listening-to-events>`_ to the ``main.py`` file like:

 .. code-block:: python